everruler12/roam2github/README.md

 Inspired by https://github.com/MatthieuBizien/roam-to-git

-roam-to-git has offered a great relief for my mind.
-However, it was not uncommon for backups to fail with unknown errors a couple times a day.
+roam-to-git has offered great peace mind knowing my Roam data is safe.
+However, backups regularly failed with unknown errors multiple times a week.
 Then it got to the point where all my backups were failing.
-The creator is not very active with support, and I don't know Python to fork and edit.
+The creator is not very active with support, and I don't know enough Python to fork and make pull requests.
 So I decided to roll my own backup solution using Node, with clearer logging to make troubleshooting easier.

 ### Differences